-It seems that the best parts of the Caribbean are being overrun with weed.
-Not the “puff puff give” kind there Bob Marley, but the pain in the butt kind.
+It’s become an recurring theme each year to hear about the best parts of the Caribbean and Gulf being overrun with weed.
+Not the “puff puff give” kind, but the pain in the butt kind.
 Sargassum.
-It’s everywhere.
+It can be everywhere.
 And not just in neat lines along the rips but in mats and globs and clumps as far as the eye can see.
-We checked in with captains fishing out of St. Thomas and the Dominican Republic and here’s what we learned.
+The National Oceanic and Atmospheric Administration reported that since 2011, large accumulations of Sargassum have become a remerging problem in the Caribbean Sea, Gulf of Mexico and tropical Atlantic.

 The Dominican Republic